This article was updated on the 3rd October 2019.

-Rendering one side, or both sides, of a wall increases the STC rating primarily because the render seals the fine pores in the brickwork and also eliminates partially filled and unfilled mortar joints.
+Rendering one or both sides of a wall increases the STC rating primarily because the render seals the fine pores in the brickwork and also eliminates partially filled and unfilled mortar joints.

-When the predicted performance relating to the mass of the structure is used, the application of a layer of 13 mm render to one side of the wall should give an increase of 1 in the overall STC rating of the construction.
-In a CSIRO technical study, the tested performances were much better than this which indicates that factors other than just the mass of the structure play a part in the effect of applying a surface finish to a wall.
+When the predicted performance relating to the mass of the structure is used, the application of a layer of 13mm render to one side of the wall should give an increase of 1 in the overall STC rating of the construction.
+In a technical study, the tested performances were much better than this, indicating that factors other than just the mass of the structure play a part in the effect of applying a surface finish to a wall.

 Semi-dry pressed bricks need a higher mass per unit area to achieve the same STC ratings as extruded bricks.
-From the CSIRO technical study, it appears that 215 kg/m2 is the minimum mass per unit area required by an unrendered wall to ensure that an STC rating of not less than 45 will be achieved when a layer of 13 mm render is applied to one side.
+From the same technical study, it appears that 215kg/m2 is the minimum mass per unit area required by an unrendered wall to ensure that an STC rating of at least 45 will be achieved when a layer of 13mm render is applied to one side.

 Attention to Detailing for Maximum Performance

-This is one reason why masonry wall constructions should be finished with render, or a cement-based paint.
+This is one reason why masonry wall constructions should be finished with render or cement-based paint.
 The render or paint acts as a sealant for the porous masonry and also fills any weaknesses in the mortar joints.

-Another common sound path occurs at wall junctions such as at floor or ceiling level and also at the intersection with another wall.
+Another common sound path occurs at wall junctions such as floor or ceiling level and also at the intersection with another wall.
 Larger voids should be solidly backfilled with mortar.
-However, where this is difficult to carry out successfully, an expanding foam sealant which is non-shrinking, durable and has a long life span, can be injected into the gap.
+However, where this is difficult to carry this out successfully, an expanding foam sealant that is non-shrinking and durable with a long lifespan can be injected into the gap.

-Where pipes or ductwork penetrates a wall, the clearance between the pipe or duct wall and the structure should be equal to approximately 1.0% of the pipe diameter or smallest duct cross-sectional diameter.
-In the case of ductwork, this clearance should not exceed 25 mm.
-Insert into this cavity one of the following materials where appropriate, and subject to fire rating requirements:
+Where pipes or ductwork penetrate a wall, the clearance between the pipe or duct wall and the structure should be equal to approximately 1% of the pipe diameter or smallest duct cross-sectional diameter.
+In the case of ductwork, this clearance should not exceed 25mm.
+Insert into this cavity one of the following materials where appropriate and subject to fire rating requirements:

-- Where fire-rated masonry wall penetrations occur, a 1 mm galvanised steel or copper sleeve is to be grouted or cast into the penetration.
+- Where fire-rated masonry wall penetrations occur, a 1mm galvanized steel or copper sleeve is to be grouted or cast into the penetration

-To maximise the acoustic performance of a masonry wall, it is important to avoid the following:
+To maximize the acoustic performance of a masonry wall, it is important to avoid: